reiver/guide-content-addressing/chapters/uuid-generator/README.md

 }
 ```

+(You are going to write the code for this, and replace the `//@TODO` with the actual implementation.)

 Your implementation should do the following:

 №1: set the values of the first 6 bytes to the unix timestamp,